preunpatching/winsetup-rebooted/README.md

 - [x] ~~Transition into Windows GUI binary~~ (implemented in v1.0.0)
 - [x] ~~More robust error checking~~ (implemented in v1.0.0)
 - [x] ~~More secure password input field~~ (implemented in v1.0.0)

+# FAQ
+## What about Python 3.15?
+It is still **an early developer preview** - I will not maintain support for Python 3.15, likely until it reaches the **release candidate** phase (expected to start at 2026-07-28).

+## What about Windows Vista and 7 support?
+This requires **Python 3.8 or earlier**, which is long since the last bugfix update (2021-05-03) and the last security update without binaries (2024-09-06).
+It may be possible to get binaries working in Python 3.8, but some features that weren't present in Python 3.8 (which may be plenty) may not work at all, requiring a rewrite.